mioscape/loader/README.md

-# Mioproject by Mioscape
+# Project by Mioscape

-Mioproject have Much feature, not really tho.
+Mio Loader have Much feature, not really tho.
 This loader has a feature to activate MLBB Radar.

 There are two features, namely: